Getting Child Support Checklist

 2. Establish Legal Fatherhood (Paternity)

-If you and your ex were not married when your child was born or the identity of the child's father is in question, you will have to take steps to establish legal fatherhood or "paternity."
-In some cases, DNA testing is used to determine paternity, while in other cases the father may sign an acknowledgment of paternity.
+If you and your ex were not married when your child was born, or the child's father's identity is in question, you will have to take steps to establish legal fatherhood or "paternity."
+In some cases, courts use DNA testing to determine parentage, while in other cases, the father may sign an acknowledgment of paternity.
 Paternity generally must be established before courts determine child support or custody issues.

 3. Resolve the Terms of Child Support Payments

-Next, you will want to go to court to get a child support court order.
-Note that you and your ex can always come to a child support arrangement on your own without involving the courts or a child support services agency.
+Next, you will want to attend family court for a child support court order.
+You and your ex can always come to a child support arrangement independently without involving the courts or a child support services agency.
 This is referred to as child support by agreement.
-However, this agreement is not legally binding, and if your ex ends up refusing to pay, neither the court nor a state child support collector will be able to enforce your agreement, and getting child support payments may be difficult.
+However, this agreement is not legally binding.
+If your ex refuses to pay, neither the court nor a state child support collector can enforce your agreement, and getting child support payments may be complex.
+That's why it's essential to consider getting a child support order.

 Once you have a court order and your ex refuses to pay, the court may impose fees and penalties on your ex.
 The term for past due child support is "arrears."
 Your state's child support services agency also has a number of child support enforcement methods it can use to enforce the court order, including: